 Make sure the valve is isolated and is not under pressure.
 Next remove the valve from the system.
 Back out the spring adjusting screw until there is no longer any spring compression.
 It may also be removed completely if desired.
-Unscrew the spring chamber using the flats provided on top of the spring chamber.
+Unscrew the spring chamber using a strap wrench on top of the spring chamber.

 Now the top of the poppet is exposed.
 While still assembled, test to see if the poppet is free to move by hand.
 There should only be a slight resistance to movement resulting from the O-ring friction between the piston and the body.
 The piston can now be pulled out through the top of the body.
 Examine the O-ring or seal to see if any deterioration has taken place and replace if necessary.
 Next examine the poppet seating surface where it contacts the body and the mating surface on the body.
-Usually if there is severe leakage, the condition of theses seating surfaces will indicate a worn or deteriorated surface finish.
-If the seat leakage is only minor, a re-lapping procedure using a #600 lapping compound will usually solve the problem.
+Usually if there is severe leakage, the condition of theses seating surfaces will indicate a cause upon inspection.

 Examine the body bore where the piston or poppet is housed.
-If the surface is not smooth, the bore should be polished with a very fine abrasive paper or fine scotch brite.
+If the surface is not smooth, the bore should be wiped with the appropriate solvent or cleanser.
 The same should be done with the piston or poppet outside diameter.
-These operations can be done in a small lathe.
-Use extreme caution when polishing the body so as not to get a finger caught in the discharge port if the body is rotating in a lathe while polishing.
 If the valve body and poppet require re-machining from extreme wear or corrosion, use only an experienced tool room machinist to perform this operation on a precision lathe, as the parts must be completely concentric to within .001 TIR.
-If this is not done properly, the valve will not seat properly and it may not even be possible to lap the valve in.
-If the bore requires re-machining, there is a risk that too much clearance will result in the seat not closing properly because of excessive side movement.
-Ordinarily the side clearance between the piston and body bore should only be about 0.001 to 0.0025 in depending on the size.
-Consult factory for proper clearances for your specific valve.
+If this is not done properly, the valve will not seat properly.

-If the valve is severely damaged and if it is not practical to remachine because side clearances would be excessive, then a new valve should be purchased, or the valve shipped to STRAVAL for a repair evaluation and possible repair or replacement.
+If the bore requires re-machining, there is a risk that too much clearance will result in the seat not closing properly.
+Consult factory for proper clearances of your specific valve.
+If the valve is severely damaged and if it is not practical to re-machine because side clearances would be excessive, then a new valve should be purchased, or the valve shipped to STRAVAL for a repair evaluation and possible repair or replacement.

 Don't forget to examine the adjusting spring to look for signs of corrosion or outright failure.
 Replace if necessary.
-Springs are usually always in stock at STRAVAL and can be readily shipped.
+Springs are normally in stock at STRAVAL and can be readily shipped.

-REASEMBLY & TEST
+REASSEMBLY & TEST